Interested in meditation?

 1. Sign up for the Zen Sun Weekly.
 Once a week, receive original Zen teachings

 along with meditation tips & news of upcoming events and practice opportunities.

 2. Drop in for silent meditation offered every morning, 8-8:20AM MT / 10-10:20AM ET.
 Details here.

 3. Become a Zen student.
 I am currently available to work with a small number of students.
 There is no fee; the only requirement is sincerity.
-For a more detailed view of what Zen practice looks like, check out my very biased and incomplete What does it mean to be a Zen practitioner?
+For a more detailed view of what Zen practice looks like, check out What does it mean to be a Zen practitioner?

 The central concern of Zen practice is the pressing mystery of being alive.
 What am I doing here?
 Why is there something rather than nothing?
 Why is there so much suffering in the world?
 If everything is continually coming into existence and going out of existence, what's the point?
 Who am I in the deepest sense?

 In Zen, the core practice is seated & silent meditation, also known as zazen.
 The larger terrain of practice includes working with a teacher, sitting with others, koan introspection, mindfulness, art practice, body practice, work practice, precepts practice, service, and retreat practice.
-If you feel a connection to this, or if you already resonate with the teachings of Zen Buddhism, and would like explore further, please send a note.
+If you feel a connection to this, or if you already resonate with the teachings of Zen Buddhism, and would like explore further, make it so.